Research agenda & tests · v2.0 · July 2026

 H5 — AI aperture criteria

-An artificial system is a candidate phenomenal aperture only if it shows integrated self-modelling, temporal continuity, counterfactual self-modeling, operational boundary, metacognitive access, and non-trivial stakes.
+An artificial system is a candidate phenomenal aperture only if it meets the working paper's four fold criteria — integrated self-modelling, temporal continuity, counterfactual sensitivity, and a self-maintaining boundary — plus, as graded extensions, metacognitive access and non-trivial stakes.

 Test: Evaluate base LLMs, memory-enabled assistants, agentic systems, embodied robots, recurrent architectures, and active-inference systems.